-Standards, amendments and interpretations to existing standards that are not yet effective and have not been adopted early by the Commission
+Standards, amendments, and interpretations to existing standards that are not yet effective and have not beenadopted early by the Commission

-At the date of authorisation of these financial statements, several new, but not yet effective standards, amendments to existing standards, and interpretations have been published by the IASB.
-None of these standards, amendments or interpretations have been adopted early by the Commission.

-Management anticipates that all relevant pronouncements will be adopted for the first period beginning on or after the effective date of the pronouncement.
-New standards, amendments and interpretations not adopted in the current year have not been disclosed as they are not expected to have a material impact on the Commission's financial statements.
+At the date of authorisation of these financial statements, certain new standards, and amendments to existing standards have been published by the IASB that are not yet effective, and have not been adopted early by the Commission.
+Management anticipate that all relevant pronouncements will be adopted in the Commission's accounting policies for the first period beginning after the effective date of the pronouncement.
+These new standards and interpretations are not expected to have a material impact on the Commission's financial statements.